zX3no/dgg-live-embed-script/README.md

 ## Issues

-When loading the stream for the first time(after a reboot), the script does not load.
-A refresh will fix this.

 If the YouTube stream goes down it won't automatically switch to Kick.
 A refresh should fix this.

 If Destiny goes offline it will still display the embeded stream.
 A refresh will fix this.